Kraego/Ellipse-RSM/README.md

 ## About

-In the need for unwrapping a ellipse instead of a circle, during my master-thesis, this adapted version of the RSM was created.
+In the need for unwrapping a ellipse instead of a circle, during my master-thesis, this adapted version of the Rubber Sheet Model (RSM) was created.
 And served it's purpose.
-Since in my usecase the radius is allways fixed there is **no normalization** as in the original method, regarding the radius (or axis increasement in this case).
+Since in my usecase the thickness is allways fixed there is **no normalization** as in the original method, regarding the radius (or axis increasement in this case).

 The original RSM by Dougman see: